Stormancer/plugins/src/Stormancer.Plugins/Steam/Stormancer.Server.Plugins.Steam/docs/README.md

 <span style="color:red">**BE CAREFUL, The key will be created randomly and overwritten by the script if it doesn't exist, so don't forget to backup it on first setup!**</span>

-# Party
+## Party configuration

-Setup the party on creation event :
+Setup the party using a party creation event handler :

 ```cs
 public class PartyEventHandler : IPartyEventHandler